CNS area Product story

 Towards further contributions

 Addressing the issue of patient adherence to medication from another direction, Otsuka Pharmaceutical developed the antipsychotic ABILIFY Maintena, a once-monthly injectable suspension.
 Development of ABILIFY Maintena began before ABILIFY had even gained approval, and production requires sterile production facilities and additional cutting-edge technologies.
 Lacking these in-house, Otsuka acquired the necessary technology and expertise from scratch.
-Launched in the U.S. in 2013, and Japan in 2015, the drug is now used in over 50 countries.
+Launched in the U.S. in 2013, and Japan in 2015, the drug is now used in over 50 countries and regions.

-The research plan for future antipsychotic drugs as successors to ABILIFY began in 1999.
-The team, which consisted of members from fields including synthesis, pharmacology and safety, combined their experience and knowledge to work toward next-generation solutions.In 2015, the new antipsychotic REXULTI was approved by the U.S. FDA as adjunctive treatment for adults with major depressive disorder and as a treatment for adults with schizophrenia.
-This drug, which is believed to exert a partial agonistic effect on the dopamine receptor D2 and serotonin receptor 5-HT1A and an antagonistic effect on serotonin receptor 5-HT2A (Serotonin Dopamine Activity Modulator: SDAM), is now used in approximately 60 countries.
-We are also pursuing phase III clinical trials for the treatment of agitation in Alzheimer's-type dementia.*
+The research plan for future antipsychotic drugs as successors to ABILIFY began.
+The new antipsychotic REXULTI (generic name: brexpiprazole) was approved in the U.S. for the adjunctive treatment of major depressive disorder and the indication of schizophrenia in 2015.
+This drug, is believed to exert a partial agonistic effect on the dopamine receptor D2 and serotonin receptor 5-HT1A and an antagonistic effect on serotonin receptor 5-HT2A (Serotonin-Dopamine Activity Modulator: SDAM).
+In 2023, it was approved by the U.S. FDA for the first time in the United States for the treatment of agitation in Alzheimer's-type dementia.
+It is currently used in approximately 60 countries and regions.

 Global collaboration in Central Nervous System therapies